 Was this boondocking life really for US?
 Well, I guess there’s only one way to skin this cat (no offense Krissie and Kandi).
 That is to learn everything about boondocking which, starts with knowing our holding tanks and all that goes into them.

-Knowing Your RV Holding Tanks
+Know Your RV Holding Tanks

 I seriously just laughed out loud as I typed those four words above.
 Because to be quite honest, I’m glad it’s just a distant memory.
 But, boy have we learned through the years of what real boondocking is and how to make the best of our experience.